Trusted-CGI

 It’s best (but not limited) for

-• for hobby projects
+• hobby projects

-• for experiments
+• experiments

-However, if your projects have overgrown the platform limitations, it should be quite easy to migrate to any other solutions, because most low-level details are hidden and could be replaced in a few days (basically - just wrap script to HTTP service)
+However, if your projects have exceeded the platform limitations, it should be quite easy to migrate to any other solutions, because most low-level details are hidden and could be replaced in a few days (basically - just wrap script to HTTP service)

 Also, it is possible to scale the platform performance by just launching the same instances of the platform with a shared file system (or docker images) with a balancer in front of it.